karmaniket/Academic-Predictor/README.md

     git clone https://github.com/karmaniket/Academic-Predictor.git
     cd Academic-Predictor

-### Deploy
+### Deploy on Cloudflare

-- Push your code to GitHub repository.
+- Push your code to GitHub repository
-- Create a new page under Worker & Pages on `Cloudflare`.
+- Create a new page under `Worker & Pages` on Cloudflare
-- Connect your repository and deploy.
+- Connect your repository and deploy